How will the EU’s proposals to siphon money from energy companies to households work?

 How will it be doled out?

-The Irish government will largely decide.
-The commission stipulates that they money can go towards vulnerable households, energy intensive industries, measures to reduce energy consumption, and the development of home-grown energy production.
+The Irish Government will largely decide.
+The commission stipulates that the money can go towards vulnerable households, energy-intensive industries, measures to reduce energy consumption and the development of home-grown energy production.

 How quickly will it be in force?